QianhuiWang080/yelp/README.md

 # Yelp data
 ETL the yelp date
 ### Files needed
+The data list below for this project can be found in the "original_data" folder.
+This folder contains the raw data files in JSON format that were used for the ETL process.
+You can explore these files to understand the structure and content of the raw data before it was transformed and loaded into the Spark DataFrame.
   - ._yelp_academic_dataset_business.json
   - ._yelp_academic_dataset_checkin.json
   - ._yelp_academic_dataset_review.json
   - ._yelp_academic_dataset_tip.json

 ### File Structure
 ```